henriqueconte/CloudComputing/worklog/README.md

 This report is for the Cloud Computing course at ENSIMAG.
 The project notes were divided in two parts (Week1Notes and Week2Notes).

-For a better visualisation of this README, please read it on Github (ADD LINK HERE!!)
-HERE!!
-HERE!!
-HERE!!
-HERE!!
-HERE!!
-HERE!!
-HERE!!
+For a better visualisation of this README, please read it on my Github (https://github.com/henriqueconte/CloudComputing/tree/Week2Step1/worklog).

 ## Testing the project